metrorailings/OwlBlog/content/posts/week-6-insights.md

 The Chiefs and their discipline are remarkable.
 It's hard to fool this Kansas defense.
 Not to mention these guys don't really commit too many penalties despite the man coverage.

+Never mind, I take that back.
+Bills were able to sustain a drive thanks to a few timely penalties in coverage.

 ***

 ## Cardinals @ Cowboys